 Portable Air Conditioners vs. Other Air Conditioners

-Window units are similar to portable air conditioners in that they require a window in order to vent hot air outside.
-The difference is that window units are large, bulky, and often require the user to drill into the wall or window frame for installation.
+• Window units: Window units are similar to portable air conditioners in that they require a window to vent hot air outside.
+The difference is that window units are large and bulky and often require the user to drill into the wall or window frame for installation.
 They also cannot be easily moved around, making them an inconvenient choice for those who want to take their cooling unit with them if they move.

-Central air conditioning systems cost more than portable air conditioners and window units, but they’re more powerful and efficient.
-These systems cool an entire house at once using a series of ducts and vents that allow the cold air to reach every room.
+• Central air conditioning: Central air conditioning systems cost more than portable air conditioners and window units but are more powerful and efficient.
+Highly-effective air conditioning systems cool an entire house at once using a series of ducts and vents that allow the cold air to reach every room.
 This is helpful for larger homes with multiple levels, but may not be necessary for a small apartment or single-level home.

 All air conditioners remove water vapor from indoor air, so they double as dehumidifiers to an extent.
 Some portable air conditioners go one step further and include a “dry mode” that slows down the fan, allowing the condensed vapor to sit longer and further dry out the air.